Pedshi/share-map-heroku/README.md

 # share-map-heroku

-server and client for Share-map app
+Server and a client for handling data in [map-share](https://github.com/Pedshi/Share-Map).
+Hosted on Heroku.